SUSTAINABLE ART, IMPACTFUL COMMUNITY.

 The internet has come a long way, and the further it advances, the more it will undoubtedly distance people from a sense of humanity, causing alienation.
 The very nature of the internet is, at its core, a solitary activity.
 Phones weren't made for an extra pair of hands; computers aren't designed with two keyboards.
 Humans are alone and anxious, desperately trying to connect, now more than ever.

-An artist that goes by the name VAD depicts these feelings using 3D digital modeling.
+An artist who goes by the name VAD depicts these feelings using 3D digital modelling.
 His art serves as a visual discourse on how smartphones and constant connectivity can lead to feelings of isolation and anxiety.
 Using 3D digital modelling, VAD showcases how modern technology produces anxiety and paints a narrative that underscores the urgency of integrating mental health support into public health agendas.

 VAD’s art contributes to the broader understanding and awareness that the United Nations Sustainable Development Goals aim to achieve, specifically Good Health and Well-being, which advocates for the necessity of mental health services adaptable to the challenges posed by rapid technological advancements and their impact on societal well-being.

-Oftentimes, human mind creates worlds that are not real, comparisons to others on the internet occur, and gazes turn inward.
+Often, the human mind creates worlds that are not real, comparisons to others on the internet occur, and gazes turn inward.
 A sense of insecurity and worthlessness is experienced by most.
-Virtual Reality depicts exactly this essence of the internet and how most isolate themselves in their virtual reality and forget to look at the beautiful world outside of their window.
+Virtual Reality depicts this essence of the internet and how most isolate themselves in their own virtual reality and forget to look at the beautiful world outside their window.
+VAD does an excellent job of capturing that feeling through, as he puts it in an interview with RAYDAR, his “beautifully disturbing” art.

 You've successfully subscribed to Arts Help